shyamsn97/barebones-ai/README.md

-## Popular machine/deep learning algorithms and strategies implemented from scratch using numpy and applied on real-life data
+## Popular machine/deep learning algorithms and strategies implemented from scratch using primitive packages, such as numpy and pandas, to make clear understanding of the mathematical concepts behind them.
+Each algorithm is applied on real-life data

 ## Algorithms Implemented